xma711/notebook/machine_learning/pca/README.md

 If the problem can be expressed in a particular equation to be minimized (we call it L(x)), then it can be solved by ALM, with well-defined steps in an iterative manner (refer to slide 21 of Robust PCA).

-Luckily, we are able to express the robust PCA method in this way, using both lagrange muliplier and a penalty term.
+Luckily, we are able to express the robust PCA method in this way, using both Lagrange multiplier and a penalty term.
 In each iteration, we need to find A and E once.
 Gladly, how to find A and E are general mathematical problems that have been solved.